jameshughes89/cs102/src/site/labs/heaps/heaps.rst

 Bubble Down
 -----------

-* Given the min heap's property of the smallest element being at the root, I may be using this data structure for keeping track of ordered data
+* Given the min heap's property of the smallest element being at the root, it is often used for keeping track of ordered data

-    * I can easily access the minimum value from the collection since it is always at :math:`i = 0`
+    * The minimum value in a collection is always at index :math:`0`

 * Unfortunately, if the minimum value is to be *removed*, there will be no value at the root of the tree